First aid for babies and children

 - CareFlight

-First aid kits contain many of the things needed to treat common injuries.
+First aid kits contain basic equipment needed to treat common injuries.

 Basic first aid kits usually include:

-- materials like plastic strips, swabs, bandages, dressing pads and tape
+- wound dressings — such as plastic strips, swabs, bandages, dressing pads and tape

-- medicines like antiseptic, pain relievers, and bottles of saline eye wash solution
+- medicines — such as antiseptics, pain relievers, and bottles of saline eye wash solution

-- safety equipment like disposable gloves for you to wear to prevent infection
+- safety equipment — such as disposable gloves for you to wear to prevent infection

 You can buy ready-made kits from organisations such as: